All content on this website has been backed up on multiple platforms. All accusations are allegations pending judicial investigation.

 The Dead Can Sign

-In 2006, Qin Dawu conspired with Mao Ping — a CPC member serving as the village group leader — to forge the signatures of every villager and transfer 1,200 acres of ancestral collective forest land to his own company, Lvdaoyuan, for a mere 50,000 yuan over 30 years.
-That works out to 1.3 yuan per acre per year — less than the price of a bottle of water.
+In 2006, Qin Dawu conspired with Mao Ping — a CPC member serving as the village group leader — to forge the signatures of every villager and transfer 1,800 acres of ancestral collective forest land to his own company, Lvdaoyuan, for a mere 50,000 yuan over 30 years.
+That works out to less than 1 yuan per acre per year — less than the price of a bottle of water.

 Hard Evidence: The contract signature pages bear the "handwritten signatures" and "fingerprints" of multiple deceased villagers — people who were already dead when they allegedly "signed."